-Turkey to invest $3.4 billion in rebuilding southeast, PM quoted as saying
+Turkey to invest $3.4 billion in rebuilding southeast, PM says

 The government has previously estimated some 6,000 buildings have been destroyed in security operations, and put the cost of replacing them at 1 billion lira ($345 million).

-"We will renew our centres damaged by PKK terror, making schools, buildings, parks, (and) houses of worship," the newspaper quoted Yildirim as saying in a speech in Diyarbakir, the region's largest city.
+"We are investing 10 billion lira," Yildirim said in a speech in Diyarbakir, the region's largest city.
+"Instead of houses destroyed by the PKK we are building beautiful houses."

-He said the government would invest in seven provincial centers, with a particular focus on Diyarbakir's historic Sur district.
+He said the government would invest in seven provincial centers across the southeast, and build houses, mosques and hospitals.
+The government will also focus on rebuilding Diyarbakir's historic Sur district, he said.

-Sur's Roman-era walls are listed as a UNESCO world heritage site.
+Sur's Roman-era walls are listed as a UNESCO World Heritage site.
 However, the district sustained heavy damage in fighting this year, leading to concern it may be beyond repair.

-(Reporting by David Dolan; Editing by Mark Potter)
+Additonal reporting by Tuvan Gumrukcu in London; Writing by David Dolan; Editing by Mark Potter and Stephen Powell